 Example: Suppose you have a car that is worth $3,000, and you owe $5,000 on it.
 Outside of bankruptcy, if you give back the car, the lender will sue you for the $2,000 difference between what the car is worth and what you still owe (this is called a “deficiency”).
-If you file bankruptcy, they cannot do that.
-Even if they already have a judgment, it will still be wiped out.
+In bankruptcy, they cannot do that.

 C. Exempt Property

 There is certain property you are allowed to keep in bankruptcy, and the Court will not and cannot take it.
 This is called exempt property:

 1. Your house, if it is worth less than $125,000 & you have lived in it